Robust and Tuning-Free Sparse Linear Regression via Square-Root Slope: Main results.

 \end{theorem}

-Inequality \eqref{eq:result-2} is minimax-optimal (up to a logarithmic factor) when $\tau = \infty$, that is, when $\xi$ is sub-Gaussian, but is sub-optimal for finite values of $\tau$.
-Interestingly, the bound holds uniformly over the confidence levels $e^{-cn}<\delta <1$ for the fixed choice of the regularization sequences $\{\lambda_i\}$ and $\{\mu_i\}$.
-In the special case where $o=0$ (no corruption) and $\tau \geq 4$, inequality \eqref{eq:result-2} yields a sub-Gaussian deviation inequality with optimal dependence on the sparsity level $s$, despite the fact that the noise can be heavy-tailed.
+For $\tau = \infty$, the bound implied by the inequality \eqref{eq:result-2} is minimax optimal up to the logarithmic factors.
+However, it is sub-optimal for $\tau<\infty$.
+Interestingly, the bound holds uniformly over the range confidence levels $e^{-cn}<\delta <1$ for the fixed choice of the regularization sequences $\{\lambda_i\}$ and $\{\mu_i\}$.
+In the special case where $o=0$ (no adversarial corruption) and $\tau \geq 4$, inequality \eqref{eq:result-2} yields a sub-Gaussian deviation bound with optimal dependence on the sparsity level $s$, despite the fact that the noise can be heavy-tailed.

-Finally, let us mention that Theorems \ref{thm:sqrt lasso prob bound} and \ref{thm:sqrt lasso prob bound 2} also hold in the fixed design setting, where $\|\wh{\beta} - \beta^*\|^2_\Sigma$ is replaced by $\frac{\|X\l(\wh{\beta} - \beta^*\r)\|^2_2}{n}$ for the given realization of the design matrix $X$.
-Our proofs include the remarks outlining the changes to the arguments necessary to obtain these modified inequalities.